matkosoric/matkosoric.github.io/_books/2022-01-01-devops-handbook.md

 > The primary way we enable application-based release patterns is by implementing feature toggles (also called feature
 > flags), which provide us with the mechanism to selectively enable and disable  features without requiring a production
 > code deployment.
 Feature toggles can also control which features are visible and available to specific user segments
-> (e.g., internal emplloyees, segments of customers).
+> (e.g., internal employees, segments of customers).
 (Kim, Humble, Debois & Willis 2021, 195-196)

 > The strangler fig application pattern is especially useful for helping migrate portions of a monolithic application
 > or tightly coupled services to one that is more loosely coupled.
 (Kim, Humble, Debois & Willis 2021, 208)